 High-mobility materials such as Ge and III-V bring promise in increasing drive current by means of an order of magnitude increase in intrinsic mobility.
 With the scaling in gate length, the impact of mobility on drain current becomes limited because of the velocity saturation.
 On the other hand, whenever gate length further scales down, the carrier transport becomes ballistic.
-This allows velocity of carriers, also known as 'injection velocity', scale with the mobility increase.
+This allows velocity of carriers, also known as "injection velocity," scaling with the mobility increase.
 Having drain current mostly ballistic increases the injection velocity because of lower effective mass, therefore results in increase of the drain current.
-However, low effective mass for the high mobility device can actually bring high tunneling current at higher supply voltage.
-This may degrade performance of III-V devices at short channel after work function tuning (e.g., threshold voltage increase) to lower the leakage current (Ioff) to compensate the tunneling current.
+However, low effective mass for the high mobility device can actually cause high tunneling current at higher supply voltage.
+This may degrade the effective performance of III-V devices at short channel after work function tuning (e.g., threshold voltage increase) to lower the leakage current (Ioff) to compensate for the tunneling current.

 Another consideration for high mobility channel is the lower density of states.
-The current is proportional to the multiplication of drift velocity and carrier concentration in the channel [7].
-This requires a correct selection of Lg, supply voltage (Vdd), and device architecture in order to maximize this multiplication, where the selection of those parameters will be different for the type of channel material used.
-This all needs to be holistically tackled [9].
+The current is proportional to the multiplication of drift velocity and carrier concentration in the channel [11].
+This requires a correct selection of gate length (Lg), supply voltage (Vdd), and device architecture in order to maximize this multiplication, where the selection of those parameters will be different for the type of channel material used.
+This all needs to be holistically tackled [12][13].
 A shift in the centroid of charge away from the gate potential adds to the equivalent oxide thickness (EOT), reducing the inversion capacitance, particularly in III-V high-mobility channels.
-Despite the fact that drive current of III-V might not be that high, the overall delay merit (CV/I) can result better than the ones of Si and other high-mobility channels (e.g. Ge).
-On the other hand, Vt variability due to channel dimensions and composition appears to become a major impediment in using IIIV channel material in scaled devices.
-Band gap and thus Vt seem highly modulated by body thickness due to quantum confinement effects for device with body thickness/diameter around 5-6 nm.
+Despite the fact that drive current of III-V might not be that high, the overall delay merit (CV/I) result can be better than Si and other high-mobility channels (e.g., Ge).
+On the other hand, Vt variability due to channel dimensions and composition appears to become a major impediment in using III-V channel material in scaled devices.
+Bandgap and thus Vt archighly modulated by body thickness due to quantum confinement effects for device with body thickness/diameter around 5-6 nm.
 Si and Ge appear to have much less sensitivity to such channel dimension variations.
 Also the impact of chemical composition variation in ternary III-V, like InGaAs, might also cause Vt variation.
-Indium % change impacts band gap, which also impacts Vt.
-The cost factor should also be taken into account, such as the requirement of new tools as well as an infrastructure for dealing with potentially toxic waste requiring substantial investment in new fabs.
-Thus, the improved performance needs to be weighed against the cost, as this could be a greater factor compared to other options.
+Indium % change impacts bandgap, which also impacts Vt.
+The cost factor should also be considered, such as the requirement of new tools as well as an infrastructure for dealing with potentially toxic waste requiring substantial investment in new fabs.
+Thus, the improved performance needs to be weighed against the cost, as this could be a greater factor compared to other solutions.